agtonybarletta/homeMaDE/README.md

 # Personal Rice - Desktop Environment

-This is a set of scripts to install all programs and configuratios of xfce4+awesomeWm setup
+Collection of scripts to install all programs and configuratios for my  xfce4+awesomeWm setup

 ## Requirements

-~Debian~ Arch linux must be already installed before funning this scripts.
+~Debian~ Arch linux must be already installed before running this scripts.
 A clean installation with `archinstall` should do the work.

 ## Desktop environment